dive-into-machine-learning/dive-into-machine-learning/README.md

 #### Towards Expertise

 [Hacker News user, olympus commented to say you could use competitions to practice and evaluate yourself](https://news.ycombinator.com/item?id=10508565).
 [Kaggle](http://www.kaggle.com/competitions) and [ChaLearn](http://www.chalearn.org/) are hubs for Machine Learning competitions.
-Review what the winners had to say about their solutions, [for example, the "No Free Hunch" blog](http://blog.kaggle.com/).
+You can find some [examples of code for popular Kaggle competitions here](https://github.com/apeeyush/machine-learning).
+You should review what the winners had to say about their solutions, [for example, the "No Free Hunch" blog](http://blog.kaggle.com/).
 These might be over your head at first but once you're starting to understand and appreciate these, you know you're getting somewhere.
 And if you compete, get a solution on the leaderboard, or even win—bravo!
 You may be an expert.

 But not everybody thinks this is the best approach.